The Ultimate Guide to Traditional Media Buying

 - Target involvement (time spent listening (TSL), affinity)

 Negotiate Traditional Media Ad Rates

-The basics of any negotiation are sellers come in high, and the buyers come in low, and then there is usually a meeting in the middle.
+The basics of any negotiation are sellers come in high, the buyers come in low, and then there is usually a meeting in the middle.
 Never accept the high broadcast rate.

 Seasoned traditional media buyers keep track of ad supply and demand, ad rate trends in the market, and where bonus inventory is clearing, as those rates can be lower.

 Learn The Broadcast Calendar

 The Broadcast Calendar conforms to uniform cycles for broadcasters, agencies, and advertisers for billing and planning functions.
 The standard broadcast week starts on Monday and ends on Sunday and every month has either four or five such weeks.
 The weeks also have designated numbers, which you see on the left of each week in blue.
 Scheduling broadcast campaigns happen by the week, and thus the weeks are referred to by numbers.